Appliance Repair Revelation: Burner Operation in a Gas Dryer

 hold the No. 1 valve open.

-Another important thing to be aware of is that the radiant sensor is closed when it does not sense light and it opens when it does sense light.
+Another important thing to be aware of is that the radiant sensor is closed when it does not sense radiant heat and it opens when it does sense radiant heat.
 This means that in order to ohm out the sensor to verify its proper operation, you first need to make sure the sensing port is covered.
 In this condition, you should have a very low resistance reading between the terminals.
-Then, uncover the sensing port and shine a flashlight in it.
+Then, uncover the sensing port and hold a lit Bic lighter flame in front of the sensing port (yes, it has to be a Bic).
 In this condition, you should have a very high resistance reading (ideally, open) between the terminals.
 A bad sensor will also cause the meter reading to jump all around during either test.

 If you suspect the valve coils are burned-out, you can use your meter to make resistance measurements.
 The diagram below shows you what to measure: